barcek/sprk/README.md

 - allow for a confirmation request when overwriting and for precise positioning when appending and inserting content
 - add a runtime undo option for rollback on error at the build stage
-- offer less verbose or no terminal output at runtime
+- provide a Sprker method and sample tool option to modify messaging level at runtime
 - support a list of current project directories for ease of movement among them
 - enable viewing of snippets stored in source file variables
 - enable assignment of snippets to source file variables from the command line or a file, possibly by line number or identifier